Connor Wong Player Props: Red Sox vs. Pirates

 Pirates Pitching Rankings (2022)

-- The Pirates' 4.66 team ERA ranked 26th across all MLB pitching staffs.
+- The Pirates' 4.66 team ERA ranked 26th across all league pitching staffs.

-- The 25-year-old right-hander started and threw four innings when he last appeared Wednesday, Oct.
-5 against the St. Louis Cardinals.
+- In his last appearance on Sunday, Oct.
+2, the 23-year-old righty, started and went three innings against the St. Louis Cardinals.

 © 2023 Data Skrive.
 All rights reserved.